Yellow vests protests: Yellow vest symbol

-No one knows how the high-visibility yellow vest came to be chosen as the symbol and uniform for the movement, and no one has claimed to be its originator.
+How the high-visibility yellow vest came to be the symbol and uniform for the movement is not known, and no one has claimed to be its originator.
 The movement originated with French motorists from rural areas who had long commutes protesting against an increase in fuel taxes, wearing the yellow vests that, under a 2008 French law, all motorists are required to keep in their vehicles and wear in the case of an emergency.
 The symbol has become "a unifying thread and call to arms" as yellow vests are common and inexpensive, easy to wear over any clothing, are associated with working-class industries, highly noticeable, and widely understood as a distress signal.
 As the movement grew to include grievances beyond fuel taxes, non-motorists in France put on yellow vests and joined the demonstrations, as did protesters in other countries with diverse (and sometimes conflicting) grievances of their own.
-In the words of one commentator, "The uniform of this revolution is as accessible as the frustration and fury."
+One commentator wrote that "the uniform of this revolution is as accessible as the frustration and fury."